vapaee/cards-and-tokens-white-paper/README.md

   - #### Black List

     The system is designed to reward good categorizers and discourage vote buying.
-However, there will always be users who abuse the system in some unforeseen way and for that we need to use a more drastic method of punishment.
+However, there will always be users who abuse the system in some unforeseen ways and for that we need to use a more drastic method punish bad behavior.

     That's why this module will implement a democratic mechanism to nominate cats and support nominations for black listing.